pnp/copilot-prompts/samples/m365-get-technical-interviews-for-past-months/readme.md

 ## Instructions 📝

-1. Make sure you have copilot for Microsoft 365 in your tenant
+1. Set up your environment with past dummy meetings, including metadata such as the interview date, candidate name, and position.
-2. Go to Microsoft 365 Copilot in Office.com or use Copilot chat in Teams
+2. Make sure you have copilot for Microsoft 365 in your tenant
-3. Copy paste the above prompt
+3. Go to Microsoft 365 Copilot in Office.com or use Copilot chat in Teams
-4. Copilot will ftech all the candidates which you interviewed.
+4. Copy paste the above prompt
-5. Assumption : In the given prompt I receive interview invites in my outlook hence referring to fetch the details from outlook emails.
+5. Copilot will ftech all the candidates which you interviewed.

 ### Improvise Usage 🚀
 You can ask Copilot to get the information for any time frame and not necessarily 6 months.
 If you are billing hours for interviews on monthly basis then this prompt comes handy as you can ask Copilot to list the interviewed candidates in the tabular format along with interview dates and then you can accordingly bill hours.